Special Weather Statement issued for Houston by NWS - News Break

 Special Weather Statement issued for Houston by NWS

-Effective: 2021-07-12 13:46:00 CDT Expires: 2021-07-12 15:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Houston SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN HOUSTON COUNTY UNTIL 300 PM CDT At 213 PM CDT, Doppler radar was tracking a strong thunderstorm over Cowarts, or near Dothan, moving north at 15 mph.
-Winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Dothan, Taylor, Kinsey, Ashford, Cowarts, Webb, Columbia, Rehobeth, Avon, Memphis, Sigma, Pearce, Enon, Lovetown, Wilson Mill, Barber, Olympia Spa Resort, Keytons, Pleasant Plains and Ardilla.alerts.weather.gov
+Effective: 2021-07-23 16:42:00 CDT Expires: 2021-07-23 17:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Houston SIGNIFICANT WEATHER ADVISORY FOR HOUSTON...JACKSON...GADSDEN SOUTHWESTERN DECATUR...SEMINOLE AND SOUTHWESTERN EARLY COUNTIES UNTIL 630 PM EDT/530 PM CDT/ At 543 PM EDT/443 PM CDT/, Doppler radar was tracking strong thunderstorms along a line extending from near Kinsey to near Bainbridge.
+Movement was south at 30 mph.
+Winds in excess of 40 mph will be possible with these storms.
+Locations impacted include Cottonwood, Quincy, Marianna, Graceville, Dothan, Donalsonville, Midway, Bainbridge, Taylor, Ashford, Cowarts, Webb, Chattahoochee, Greensboro, Kinsey, Malone, Sneads, Gretna, Rehobeth and Cottondale.alerts.weather.gov

 Comments / 0